hbaykuslar/simple-query-builder/README.md

 This project aims to provide a simple Java SQL builder that makes it easier to create dynamic SQL queries without any need to use Java StringBuilder.
 It also supports a very basic form of DDD specification pattern.

-You can use this builder to create dynamic JPQL queries since JPQLsemantics are very similar to SQL.
+You can use this builder to create dynamic JPQL queries since JPQL semantics are very similar to SQL.

 ## Installation